 What will I learn?

-- How to find inspiration for your writing;
+- How to find inspiration for your writing

-- How to ensure your writing is lucid and vivid;
+- How to find your writing 'voice'

-- How to assess, revise and edit your work.
+- How to assess, revise and edit your work

 Assessment and certificates